EDUCBA

 Let’s see how the SUMPRODUCT function works with the (–) double negative values.

-This SUM PRODUCT function will check the two arrays; if the given value is TRUE, it will take multiple with 1, and if the given value is false, it will multiply with 0 with the below calculation as follows.
+This SUM PRODUCT function will check the two arrays; if the given value is TRUE, it will take multiple with 1, and if the given value is false, it will multiply with 0 with the below calculation.

 SUMPRODUCT Example 3-4

-SUMPRODUCT function check for the first array in G column if the KRA is “MYNTRA” excel will consider this as TRUE with the value 1, i.e. =1*6000=6000.
-If the array in the G column is not “MYNTRA”, excel will consider this as FALSE with the value 0, i.e. 0*6000=0.
+SUMPRODUCT function checks for the first array in the G column if the KRA is “MYNTRA,” Excel will consider this as TRUE with the value 1, i.e. =1*6000=6000.
+If the array in the G column is not “MYNTRA”, excel will consider this FALSE with 0, i.e. 0*6000=0.

 In this example, we will see how the SUMPRODUCT function works as a COUNT function.

-Consider the same employee database where we need to count the number of AMAZON employees from the database given in example 3 by following the below steps as follows.
+Consider the same employee database where we need to count the number of AMAZON employees from the database given in example 3 by following the following steps.

 • Create a new row for the count.